These are a selection of the frequently asked questions that we receive.

 Any situations where there was deemed a threat to the liberty of a child would also be reportable.

-Also, I would be required to provide your information to authorities should a request be made by way of a court order.
+Also, we would be required to provide your information to authorities should a request be made by way of a court order.

-Finally, there may be times when I consult with outside sources about my client’s cases.
+Finally, there may be times when we consult with outside sources about clients’ cases.
 In these instances, no personally identifiable information will be used to discuss any case.

-The persons with whom I discuss cases are also legally bound to keep the information confidential.
+The persons with whom we discuss cases are also legally bound to keep the information confidential.